tang4595/tang_network/README.md

 #### Request

-- Create your own API class and call the `NetworkHttp` APIs to send the requests,
+- Creating your own API class and call the `NetworkHttp's` APIs to send the request,
 ```dart
 final response = await NetworkHttp.shared.request('/api-service/module/method',
   {